Andy-J-marshall/stanningley-bowls/README.md

 * Run: `pip3 install openpyxl==2.6.2 `
 * Create an Excel workbook called bowlsresults.xlsx and store it in the `/files` directory
 * Create 4 new sheets, 1 for each day the team plays e.g. Monday, Tuesday, Thursday, Saturday
+* Generate the reports on bowlsnet.
+This can either by running the Cypress tests or manually.
+To generate them using Cypress:
+  * Run `npm run cypress:open`
+  * Select Integration tests and Chome as the browser.
+  * Run the tests in the generate-data.cy.js file (Bowlsnet is flaky so may need to rerun occasionally)
+  * These will output the reports that can be copied and pasted into the Excel file.
+* To generate manually:
   * Navigate to each of the above 4 URLs, go to Info, then Reports:
   * Select Formatted Report
   * Click Output Tables
   * Select the full From and To date ranges